 Bad outer right CV joint

 The CV axle distributes steering power from the transmission and the differential and delivers it to the wheels.
 It consists of two outer joints and two inner joints on the same wheelbase.
-So, if your car pulls to the right, chances are that the outer right joint has worn off.
+So, if your car pulls to the right, chances are that you have a bad CV joint, or the outer joint has worn off to be precise.

 Most commonly, you’ll find the source of the problem by getting under your car and examining the CV boot on the right side joint attached to the right wheel.
 If the rubber degrades, chances are that lubricating grease will pour out, causing the joint to malfunction.

 Not only will your car pull to the right in this case, but you might also experience steering difficulties over bumps.
 The best way to test this is to slowly turn the wheel to the right, and if you hear any cracking sounds, you’ll know it’s the joint problem.